kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

-As of Kubernetes v1.20, the CRI has included support for in-place resizing of containers via the `UpdateContainerResources` API, which is implemented by both containerd and CRI-O. Additionally, the `ContainerStatus` message includes a `ContainerResources` field, which reports the current resource configuration of the container. `UpdateContainerResources` should be idempotent, if called with the same configuration multiple times.
+As of Kubernetes v1.20, the CRI has included support for in-place resizing of containers via the `UpdateContainerResources` API, which is implemented by both containerd and CRI-O. Additionally, the `ContainerStatus` message includes a `ContainerResources` field, which reports the current resource configuration of the container. `UpdateContainerResources` must be idempotent, if called with the same configuration multiple times.

 Starting with Kubernetes v1.33, the contract on the `UpdateContainerResources` call will be updated